gvwilson/thirdbit/src/about.md

 and [*Software Design by Example in Python*][sdxpy].

-Greg is a member of the [Python Software Foundation][psf] and a recipient of [ACM SIGSOFT][sigsoft]'s Influential Educator of the Year award, and currently works as a software engineering manager at [Plotly][plotly].
+Greg is a member of the [Python Software Foundation][psf] and a recipient of [ACM SIGSOFT][sigsoft]'s Influential Educator of the Year award.
   </div>
 </div>